-- Failure to comply with the precautions and instructions provided with this heater, can result in: - Death - Serious bodily injury or burns - Property damage or loss from fire or explosion - Asphyxiation due to lack of adequate air supply or carbon monoxide poisoning - Electrical shock - This heater is approved for industrial use only - Read this Owner's Manual before installing or using this product. - Only authorized service people shall repair or install this heater. - Save this Owner's Manual for future use and reference. - Owner's Manuals and replacement labels are available at no charge.
+- Failure to comply with the precautions and instructions provided with this heater, can result in: - Death - Serious bodily injury or burns - Property damage or loss from fire or explosion - Asphyxiation due to lack of adequate air supply or carbon monoxide poisoning - Electrical shock - Read this Owner's Manual before installing or using this product. - Only authorized service people shall repair or install this heater. - Save this Owner's Manual for future use and reference. - Owner's Manuals and replacement labels are available at no charge.
 For assistance, contact L.B.
 White at +1-608-783-5691.

+A WARNING

+- Proper gas supply pressure must be provided to the inlet of the heater. - Refer to rating plate for proper gas supply pressure. - Gas pressure in excess of the maximum inlet pressure specified at the heater inlet can cause fires or explosions. - Fires or explosions can lead to serious injury, death, building damage or loss of livestock. - Gas pressure below the minimum inlet pressure specified at the heater inlet may cause improper combustion. - Improper combustion can lead to asphyxiation or carbon monoxide poisoning and therefore serious injury or death to humans and livestock.

+A WARNING

+Fire and Explosion Hazard

+- Not for home or recreational vehicle use. - Installation of this heater in a home or recreational vehicle may result in a fire or explosion. - Fire or explosions can cause property damage or loss of life.

+FOR YOUR SAFETY

+Do not store or use gasoline or other flammable vapors, liquids, or materials in the vicinity of this or any other appliance.

+FOR YOUR SAFETY

+If you smell gas:

+- 1. Open windows.

+- 2. Don't touch electrical switches.

+- 3. Extinguish any open flame.

+- 4. Immediately call your gas supplier.

-Proper gas supply pressure must be provided to the inlet of the heater.
-Refer to rating plate for proper gas supply pressure.
-Gas pressure in excess of the maximum inlet pressure specified at the heater inlet can cause fires or explosions.
-Fires or explosions can lead to serious injury, death, building damage or loss of livestock.
-Gas pressure below the minimum inlet pressure specified at the heater inlet may cause improper combustion.
-Improper combustion can lead to asphyxiation or carbon monoxide poisoning and therefore serious injury or death to humans and livestock.
-WARNING Fire and Explosion Hazard Not for home or recreational vehicle use.
-Installation of this heater in a home or recreational vehicle may result in a fire or explosion.
-Fire or explosions can cause property damage or loss of life.
-FOR YOUR SAFETY Do not store or use gasoline or other flammable vapors, liquids, or materials in the vicinity of this or any other appliance.
-FOR YOUR SAFETY If you smell gas: Open windows.
-Don't touch electrical switches.
-WARNING Fire and Explosion Hazard Do not modify this appliance.
-Keep solid combustibles a safe distance away from the appliance.
-Solid combustibles include wood or paper products, feathers, straw, and dust.
-Do not place articles against this appliance.
-Do not spray aerosols in the vicinity of this appliance while it is in operation.
-Do not use the appliance in spaces which contain or may contain volatile or airborne combustibles, or aerosols.
-Failure to follow these instructions may Extinguish any open flame.
-Immediately call your gas supplier. result in a fire or explosion.
-Fire or explosions can lead to property damage, personal injury or loss of life.
-Do not use or store flammable materials in or near this appliance.
+WARNING Fire and Explosion Hazard

+- Do not modify this appliance. - Keep solid combustibles a safe distance away from the appliance. - Solid combustibles include wood or paper products, feathers, straw, and dust. - Do not place articles against this appliance. - Do not spray aerosols in the vicinity of this appliance while it is in operation. - Do not use the appliance in spaces which contain or may contain volatile or airborne combustibles, or aerosols. - Volatile or airborne combustibles include gasoline, solvents, paint thinner, dust particles or unknown chemicals. - Failure to follow these instructions may result in a fire or explosion. - Fire or explosions can lead to property damage, personal injury or loss of life.